CAT 2017 NEWS

-"Buzz of Tranquility has Edge over Sleepless Nights in CAT Preparation", Says Isha Garg who secured IIM Kozhikode with 96.4 Percentile in CAT 2014.
-Collegedunia talked to her and collected her Preparation Tips and Experiences.
-Isha suggests solving mock papers is the key to success, in the last phase try to do as many mock tests as possible.
-She stresses that CAT 2016 questions this year may be based on direct formulaes so try to excel it.
+"Buzz of Tranquility has Edge over sleepless nights in CAT preparation", says Isha Garg who secured IIM Kozhikode with 96.4 Percentile in CAT.
+Collegedunia talked to her and collected CAT Preparation tips and her experiences.
+Isha suggests solving CAT Mock papers is the key to success, in the last phase try to do as many mock tests as possible.
+She stresses the fact that knowing CAT Syllabus is the foremost step for building the proper CAT strategy, also, CAT questions are based on direct formulae.
+Here is the questionnaire which we had with her:

-ANS.There is no five point rule but all i would like to say is revise all the concepts thoroughly before the CAT and attempt a lot of mock tests.
+Ans.There is no five point rule but all I would like to say is revise all the concepts thoroughly before CAT and attempt a lot of mock tests.
 Spend plenty of time on analyzing your mistakes after the tests.
 Read a lot - be it newspapers or novels.
-During the CAT, remember that it's not how many questions that you attempt but how many questions that you answer correctly that matters.
+During the CAT, remember that it's not how many questions that you attempt but how many questions that you answer correctly matters.

-ANS.
-My weak area was DI so I practiced a lot of question sets in DI to improve my speed as well as to gain much needed confidence.
-I made sure that every set I attempted was time bound.
+Ans.
+My weak area was DI so I practiced a lot of question sets in DI to improve my speed as well as to gain much-needed confidence.
+I made sure that every set I attempted was time-bound.
 I devoted ample time in analyzing my mistakes after the mocks.

 The easiest section for me was the VA+LR section.
 I felt I had a good enough grasp logical reasoning skills combined with a good grasp on English, as I am an avid reader.

-Focus on Application: Experts suggest that merely learning the theory and lengthy formulae will not help much in solving the question, but solving questions with application of basics in each question helps a lot.
+Focus on Application: Experts suggest that merely learning the theory and lengthy formulae will not help much in solving the question, but solving questions with the application of basics in each question helps a lot.
 You need to be very cautious that CAT quant section does not check your memory power as most of the sums in CAT are not based on direct formulae.
-Read and learn concept of topic and try to keep yourself away from big and lengthy formulae.
+Read and learn the concept of the topic and try to keep yourself away from big and lengthy formulae.

-Make your own Formula Sheet: Because learning is best done by doing, list of short cuts that you yourself develop is really helpful to speed up your problem solving technique.
-Use your short cuts and try solving the problems and find whether it helps save your time without compromising on accuracy.
+Make your own Formula Sheet: Because learning is best done by doing, list of shortcuts that you yourself develop is really helpful to speed up your problem-solving technique.
+Use your shortcuts and try solving the problems and find whether it helps save your time without compromising on accuracy.
 It will also help you easily revise what you have already learnt.

 Take Regular Mocks: Keep practicing quizzes and mocks after finishing every topic.
-Also you should take fresh weekly and monthly mocks of all the finished topics on regular basis.
+Also, you should take fresh weekly and monthly mocks of all the finished topics on regular basis.
 It helps you to keep you on track and assess the level of your preparation as CAT comes closer.
-You must analyse your mock and assess the weak areas and continuously work on the same by allotting more time to the areas which trouble you during mock.
+You must analyse your mock and assess the weak areas and continuously work on the same by allotting more time to the areas which trouble you during Mock.